 Because they are open to the elements, porches also require frequent maintenance and repair.
 Deteriorated porch features should be repaired rather than replaced.
 If replacement proves necessary, replacement features and materials should approximate the originals as closely as possible.
 If wholesale replacement is required, the new porch should be rebuilt based on historical research and physical evidence.
 If a porch or individual features of it are missing and no documentation or physical evidence is available, a new porch design that is compatible with the scale, design, and materials of the remainder of the building is appropriate.
-It is appropriate in the Melrose Heights/Oak Lawn district to replace missing or deteriorated features with compatible ones found on similar structures in the district.
+It is appropriate in the Cottontown/Bellevue district to replace missing or deteriorated features with compatible ones found on similar structures in the district.

 Owners are often tempted to enclose porches for additional year round living space.
-Although porch enclosures are generally not recommended, they can be done in an appropriate manner.
+Porch enclosures are strongly discouraged, they must be done in an appropriate manner, and will only be permitted after all other options have been examined and determined to not be attainable.
 Transparent materials, such as clear glass enclosures or screens that are set behind balustrade and structural systems and maintain the visual openness of a porch are permitted.